 It is possible to remove some CPUs using isolcpus kernel parameter.
 This kernel parameter has to be provisioned at the system startup.
 GRUB configuration is updated to define isolcpus parameter and the system restarted.

-In the example below we are keeping only CPU 0,1,24 and 25 for the Linux Operating System:
+In the example below we are keeping only CPU 0,1,24 and 25 for the Linux Operating System excluding them from isolcpus list.
+Strongly recommend is use minimum first cores on each NUMA including their siblings.

 $ vi /etc/default/grub